 Think Siri from Apple, Alexa from Amazon, or Home from Google.
 There is actually no real intelligence to what they are doing, these systems are using a lot of data on the web to answer questions or initiate an activity.
-However as you can see from the companies I’ve mentioned this is just the start and all the big players are investing heavily to win the race to the next step which will be a game changer, General Artificial Intelligence.
+However as you can see from the companies listed above, all the big players are investing heavily to win the race to the next step which will be a game changer - General Artificial Intelligence.

 General Artificial Intelligence

 This is the type of intelligence you will probably think of when someone talks about AI.
 A machine that can apply intelligence to solve any problem, think in an abstract way like a human.
-In a lot of the movies this intelligence is in a robot, a physical technology to interact with.
+In a lot of the movies, this intelligence is in a robot, a physical technology to interact with.
 There is some debate over what GAI is and how to confirm it’s been achieved.
-From my brief research the easiest way to summarise would be to say that the computer can do the same things as a human i.e. gain a degree, make a cup of tea, converse with another human without them knowing they are talking to a robot.
+From my brief research, the easiest way to summarise would be to say that computers can do the same things as a humans i.e. gain a degree, make a cup of tea, converse with another human without them knowing they are talking to a robot.
 Whilst these things are easy for us to do, it’s extremely complex for a computer and despite a lot of advances we are still a long way off achieving this.

 Super Artificial Intelligence